CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 * Ingester

 !!! tip
-    If you are wondering what each components does, you should read the [Core components](../../../core/components) which gives a brief description of every single one of them.
+    If you are wondering what each components does, you should read the [Infrastructure](../../../core/infrastructure) documentation which gives a brief description of every single one of them.

 The core components tasks will also add two test user to the system: